RickyBails/gym_bike/README.md

 ## Event tear-down

 - launch the 'favero assioma' phone app and put the pedals in travel mode.
 This stops the battery running down between events
+- remove pedals and place any washers used back in the bag in the box - there are 4 washers in total